gophergala2016/hugoku/README.md

 Hugo try to be a service like Heroku for automate the generation of static websites on the top of Hugo.

+In the market there is other solution for doing that like [netlify](https://www.netlify.com), but no as open source, and not created in the Gopher Gala.

 ## Configuration